vineetdcunha/Data_visualization/README.md

 Data Analysis 2 (Tableau and Rstudio) - Analysis of Food services by County, Chicago crashes and Portland water levels.

 Data Analysis 3 (Tableau and Rstudio) - Analysis of Distributions, Messier objects, Montana Population and Air Quality.

+Data Analysis 4 (Tableau and Rstudio) - Mosaic Plot and Time series.